ghattab/ghattab.github.io/hattab.md

 Afterwards, he led the junior group of Analytics and Visualization at the [Philipps-Universität Marburg](https://www.uni-marburg.de/en) and headed the Bioinformatics division with the mentorship of [Prof. Dominik Heider](http://heiderlab.de/?page_id=146); where he finished his habilitation thesis in 2021 and obtained the _Venia Legendi_ in 2022.
 Since 2023, he is an Adjunct Professor ([Privatdozent](https://en.wikipedia.org/wiki/Privatdozent)) at the [Freie Universität Berlin](https://www.fu-berlin.de/en/).

 <br/>
 Georges Hattab views research as a systematic investigation into and a study of scientific problems to establish facts or theories to challenge or extend existing knowledge.
-His desire is to facilitate interdisciplinary research, and teach aspects of the scientific method to reach successive approximations of reality.
+His motivation is to facilitate interdisciplinary research, and teach aspects of the scientific method to reach successive approximations of reality.

 <br/>
 Georges Hattab, [_curriculum vitae_](/documents/ghattab_cv.pdf).